 “ Eventhough some three million school-age children are classified as having Specific Learning Disabilities (SLD), this category of Special Needs is often widely misunderstood.
 Surveys of both parents and educators confirm that many people mistakenly link SLD with mental retardation and disorders of mental health and believe that, if left alone, children are likely to outgrow SLD over time.

-– IFEANYI A. UFONDU FOUNDER, EDUCATIONAL PSYCHOLOGIST
+– DR. IFEANYI A. UFONDU FOUNDER, EDUCATIONAL PSYCHOLOGIST

 Let’s set the record straight..